bahaidev/textbrowser/README.md

             human-readable based on JSON-supplied information; e.g., for the Bible, `Matt.
 5:10-12`); use with `postMessage` to-do to supply syntax back to another site
+        1. Correct any field easily by links within TB to editing interface
         1. Add an "overlay" column like interlinear, but which overlays by tooltip if any data is present; can also use metadata if the overlay is within-cell (and this metadata can also be used for putting